-Robert J. Boland, MD, is chief of staff and senior vice president at Menninger and executive vice chair of the Menninger Department of Psychiatry & Behavioral Sciences at Baylor College of Medicine.
+In addition to being chief of staff and senior vice president at Menninger, Robert J. Boland, MD, is executive vice chair of the Menninger Department of Psychiatry & Behavioral Sciences at Baylor College of Medicine (BCM) and the Brown Foundation Endowed Chair in Psychiatry at BCM.
 He is responsible for the clinical care, research and education provided at The Clinic.

 Prior to joining Brigham and Women’s Hospital, Dr. Boland had an 18-year tenure at the Alpert School of Medicine at Brown University, Providence, R.I.
 He developed a special interest in depression resulting from medical illness and, later participated in the National Institute of Mental Health-sponsored Collaborative Depression Study.
 That project remains one of the longest studies of depression to date, for which Dr. Boland has written widely on the influence of depression on medical illness.